mrdbourke/pytorch-deep-learning/SETUP.md

 ## TK - 2.
 Getting setup locally (Linux version)

-**Note:** A reminder this is not a replacement for the [PyTorch documentation for getting setup locally](https://pytorch.org/get-started/locally/).
+> **Note:** A reminder this is not a replacement for the [PyTorch documentation for getting setup locally](https://pytorch.org/get-started/locally/).
 This is only one way of getting setup (there are many) and designed specifically for this course.

 This **setup is focused on Linux systems** (the most common operating system in the world), if you are running Windows or macOS, you should refer to the PyTorch documentation.

-This setup also expects you to have access to a NVIDIA GPU.
+This setup also **expects you to have access to a NVIDIA GPU**.

 Why this setup?